tasneemAhmadullah/tasneemahmadullah.github.io/_pages/about.md

   - /about.html
 ---

+I am a postdoctoral associate at the Civil and Environmental Engineering department at [Rutgers University](https://cee.rutgers.edu/), I have recently joined [Dr. Nicole Fahrenfeld's](https://www.pnnl.gov/](https://cee.rutgers.edu/nicole-fahrenfeld) lab to investigate microplastics impacted by PFAS bringing with me a strong foundation in spectroscopic analysis.

-I am a postdoctoral researcher at [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/) investigating the complexities of environmental systems with a combined approach of experimental analysis and model simulations.
-My research combines advanced spectroscopic and spectrometric analysis of soil and water samples with biogeochemical and geochemical modeling to develop better understandings of environmental systems.
-I am the science point of contact for running samples in [Pyrolysis Gas Chromatography Mass Spectrometry (PyGCMS)](https://www.emsl.pnnl.gov/science/instruments-resources/pyrolysis-gas-chromatography-mass-spectrometry) at [EMSL](https://www.emsl.pnnl.gov/), PNNL's user facility.
-If you are interested to find the chemical fingerprint of the organic polymers in your samples, please reach out!
+Prior to joining Rutgers, I worked at [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/) to investigate the complexities of environmental systems with a combined approach of experimental analysis and model simulations.
+My research combined advanced spectroscopic and spectrometric analysis of soil and water samples with biogeochemical and geochemical modeling to develop better understandings of environmental systems.
+During my time at PNNL I also worked as the science point of contact for running samples in [Pyrolysis Gas Chromatography Mass Spectrometry (PyGCMS)](https://www.emsl.pnnl.gov/science/instruments-resources/pyrolysis-gas-chromatography-mass-spectrometry) at [EMSL](https://www.emsl.pnnl.gov/), PNNL's user facility.

-I completed my Ph.D. in Environmental Engineering from the University of Connecticut in 2023, where my dissertation examined reaction kinetics and strength development in lime-stabilized clay soils under the supervision of  [Dr. Maria Chrysochoou](https://engineering.missouri.edu/faculty/marisa-chrysochoou/).
+My passion for environmental systems traces back to my PhD in Environmental Engineering which I completed from the University of Connecticut in 2023, where my dissertation focused on reaction kinetics and strength development in lime-stabilized clay soils under the supervision of  [Dr. Maria Chrysochoou](https://engineering.missouri.edu/faculty/marisa-chrysochoou/).

 ## News